Policies

 Example Request

-ksctl policy create --jsonfile example.json
+ksctl policy create --jsonfile allow-specific-ips-policy.json

 {